 We recommend you test your monitor as soon as you get it.
 If you wait, you might miss the potential return window.
 Even if your baby hasn't arrived, you can set up the monitor in the locations where it will be used and work with a partner or a radio to determine if the connection and features work the way you need them to.

 Audio and Visual Quality

-In our tests, the best monitor for sound is the Angelcare AC327, scoring 6 of 10, which isn't saying much given the level of technology that goes into these products.
-Most of the competition earned 4s and 5s for sound.
+In our tests, the best sound score is 7 earned by the Angelcare AC327, Google Nest Cam 2nd Gen, and the dedicated LeapFrog LF920HD 7" Display.
+Most of the competition earned 5s for sound.
 It appears that no matter how great your parent device is, the WiFi cameras struggle to transmit clear sound with useful sound features.
-The best sound score for WiFi monitors is 5, earned by the Nanit Pro and the Miku.
-The best-dedicated option for sound is the Hello Baby with a 5.

-These photos show daytime images for the Nest Cam Indoor WiFi (above left), which earned a perfect 10 of 10 for video quality, and the Infant Optics DXR-8 (above right), which received the highest score for video in the dedicated monitors.
+These photos show daytime images for the Google Nest Cam 2nd Gen (above left), which earned a 9 of 10 for video quality, and the VTech Upgraded Smart VM901 5" Display (above right), which received one of the highest scores for video in the dedicated monitors with a 7.

 Video quality is a metric all of the options should perform well in.
 However, most of them failed in our tests to offer a true-to-life image even in the daytime.
 Given technology advancements, it is disappointing that most dedicated video products didn't offer more than a blurry image of the baby in the room.
 Many don't show the baby's features or what you would see if you were standing in the nursery.
 The night vision images are even worse than their daylight video.
 Some visuals are so blurry and hard to decipher that parents may visit the nursery because their baby has no face or looks like a small demon is waiting in the crib.